 Do you like C++ but miss the possibility to express ideas in an abstract manner without going into the details of the

 Take the opportunity to discover the groundbreaking paradigm with this innovative manual.
 Accompanied by visual cues, it lets you explore functional programming notions using the C++ Range-v3 library.
 In mere 72 pages you are guaranteed to gain fresh insights and develop a new train of thought.

 Straight to the point

 Plenty of practice

-60 little drills, 27 fully-elaborated examples, 20 exercises with solutions, comprehensive reference.
+60 little drills, 27 fully-elaborated examples, 20 exercises with solutions, 5 online quizzes and quick reference.

 The manual will challenge you to think in terms of logic, rather than in terms of control flow.

 What is Range-v3?

 The C++ Range-v3 library, authored by Eric Niebler and Casey Carter, is the predecessor of C++20 Ranges.
 The library brings C++ to a whole new level, introducing a simpler algorithmic API, composition and on-demand evaluation.
 This will allow for code that is easier to reason about, test and parallelize.

 What is inside this book?